MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ## More information

-For more information about securing cognitive services, see the [Cognitive Services security documentation](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-security).
+For more information about securing Azure AI services, see the [Azure AI Services security documentation](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-security).